 Chlorine is much harsher on the hair, skin, and eyes, especially when chlorine levels are much too high.
-When chloramine levels are high in the humid air are your hot tub, they can make breathing much more difficult.
+When chloramine levels are high in the humid air are your hot tub, they can make breathing more difficult.
 In some cases, high chloramine levels have been known to cause asthma attacks.

-Chlorine also has a much more noticeable smell compared to chlorine, though that smell is easier to get rid of after a good rinse.
+Chlorine also has a more noticeable smell compared to chlorine, though that smell is easier to get rid of after a good rinse.

 For those with sensitive skin, we highly recommend bromine.
 It is a far better choice for people who use hot tubs regularly, or for those who have difficulty breathing.
 However, if you do have an allergy to chlorine, that is an entirely different story.

 Bromine is chlorine-based, meaning those with allergic reactions won’t be safe.
 In these special cases, we recommend silver/copper-based ion generators or peroxide-based systems.